 The two most common types of whey protein are whey protein isolate and whey protein concentrate.

 - Whey protein concentrate contains up to 80% protein, with more fat and lactose remaining in the powder.
-However, it also has more biologically active compounds with potential health benefits than isolate.19
+It doesn’t supply quite as much protein but provides more biologically active compounds with potential health benefits than isolate.20

 What Does Whey Protein Do?